-The specimens shall be blood serum in type and the usual precautions in the collection of venipuncture samples should be observed.
-For accurate comparison to established normal values, a fasting morning serum samples should be obtained.
-The blood should be collected in a plain redtop venipuncture tube without additives.
+The specimens shall be blood, serum in type and the usual precautions in the collection of venipuncture samples should be observed.
+For accurate comparison to established normal values, a fasting morning serum sample should be obtained.
+The blood should be collected in a plain redtop venipuncture tube without additives or anti-coagulants.
 Allow the blood to clot.
 Centrifuge the specimen to separate the serum from the cells.